 Yes.
 We prefer an official transcript but realize at some schools an unofficial one is more easily available.

 How is the scholarship paid?

-The scholarship award is sent directly to the college or university along with your name and student identification number.
-Most checks are mailed out after July 1.
+The scholarship award is sent directly to the college or university along with a student’s name and identification number.
+If a recipient completes the required follow-up form in a timely manner, scholarship checks are mailed out in July.

 If most Foundation scholarships are need based, is it worth applying if my adjusted gross income is above a certain amount, or if I know I am receiving a large scholarship from the school?

 We consider many factors when determining need, such as the number of family members and the cost of college education.
 As a general rule, if your EFC as determined by the FAFSA is more than the cost of attendance at the school, your student will not qualify for a need based scholarship.